mirceaulinic/mirceaulinic.github.io/_posts/2018-04-04-salt-network-automation-docker-quickstart.md

-Executing the Docker Compose file above (e.g., ``docker-compose up -d``), it will start two containers, and it will mount the volumes for the Pillar, States, and the extension modules directories.
+Executing the Docker Compose file above (e.g., ``docker-compose up -d``), it will start two containers, and it will mount the volumes for the Pillar, States, and the master/proxy configuration file.
 The Proxy Minion container requires the ``PROXYID`` environment variable, so the easiest way to send it to the container in the case would be thorugh a Makefile: